-Home Report Kilsyth
+Home Report Shotts

 Home reports are required by law in Scotland when it comes to selling a residential property.
 They are there to give buyers a solid reckoning of all the important details offering peace of mind for the buyer and the seller alike.
 With home reports, a Royal Institution of Chartered Surveyors (RICS) regulated surveyor with a deep knowledge of the local area and a nearby office is essential criteria to provide a thorough and rigorous survey.
-If you’re selling in the Kilsyth area, then Shepherds Chartered Surveyors satisfies all criteria to deliver a comprehensive and trusted home report.
+If you’re selling in the Shotts area, then Shepherds Chartered Surveyors satisfies all criteria to deliver a comprehensive and trusted home report.

 Shepherd Chartered Surveyors are the largest provider of home reports in Scotland.
-We are represented on all major lender’s panels and our knowledge of the market in Kilsyth, and the wider North Lanarkshire council area is second to none.
+We are represented on all major lender’s panels and our knowledge of the market in Shotts and wider North Lanarkshire council area is second to none.
 With many years of experience surveying locations across Scotland and a vast network of offices, we can guarantee an exceedingly high quality of service.
 You can be sure of speaking to an experienced Royal Institution regulated Chartered Surveyor who can provide you with a quote ahead of any commitment.

-Buying in Kilsyth
+Buying in Shotts

-As of April 2021, property in Kilsyth stood at an average price of £147,028.
-This is a fall of 0.07% in the last three months (since January 2021) and rise of 3.19% since April 2020.
+Residential property in Shotts is currently at an average price of £108,503 as of April 2021.
+This is a rise of 2.81% in the last three months (since January 2021) and a good rise of 9.06% since April 2020.

 Why Use Shepherds

 Shepherd Chartered Surveyors are the largest provider of home reports in Scotland, with origins dating back to the 18th century.
-Fully regulated by the Royal Institution of Chartered Surveyors, we can offer an in-depth knowledge of the Kilsyth property market that nobody else can.
+Fully regulated by the Royal Institution of Chartered Surveyors, we can offer an in-depth knowledge of the Shotts property market that nobody else can.

 - Monday – Thursday: 8.45am to 5.30pm